• Home

 Reset the Tyre Pressure Monitor (TPMS)

 These instructions apply to the Porsche 718 Boxster / Cayman 982 2016-Present.
-For other models, please choose your vehicle here.

 If the tyre-pressure warning has come on in your Porsche 718 Boxster or Cayman (2016–present) — the 982 — after you’ve adjusted the pressures or changed a wheel, you handle it through the central display (PCM).
 The 718 uses sensors in the wheels and runs staggered tyres (wider rears).
+A tyre-pressure alert on this car is normal behaviour rather than a fault: it means the live pressures no longer match what the system expects, usually because the tyres have cooled, you’ve corrected the pressures, or you’ve fitted a different set of wheels.

 After Adjusting Pressures